Ghillermo/CircuitPatchEditor/README.md

  Specially interested in hearing about desired features from the non-programmer crowd.

 To install:
 install dependencies libraries , open code and write your desired wifi and IP, upload it.
+Connect TRS jack like this:

+tip to 3.3V pin,

+ring to ESP tx pin,

+sleeve to ground pin.

-Connect TRS jack with the tip to 3.3V, ring to ESP tx, and sleeve to ground.
-Do this at your risk, use optocouplers or some other method if unsure.
+Do this at your risk, ideally use optocouplers or some other circuit isolation method.
 >If you want to skip using a router or need a more user friendly way to do this, I can implement it.
 Just reach me!

 To use: